Eye of Providence Pendant — .925 Sterling Silver All-Seeing Eye

 SKU: 3828

-The all-seeing eye — rendered as a realistic polymer eyeball set inside a .925 sterling silver triangular frame with radiating rays.
+The all-seeing eye — rendered as a realistic polymer eyeball set at the heart of a .925 sterling silver six-pointed star — two interlocked triangles — with radiating rays.
 This is the Eye of Providence in its most direct form: an actual eye, not an engraved symbol.
 At 21mm wide by 32mm tall and 5 grams, this Eye of Providence pendant carries one of history's most recognized spiritual symbols as a piece of wearable silver.

 Best Suited For